 - Learn about the incredible Plants of the Tropical Rainforest.

 - See a list of rainforest plants here: List of Rainforest Plants.

-- New!
-Download Active Wild Rainforest Worksheets.
+- Download Active Wild Rainforest Workbooks.

-Rainforest Facts For Kids: Introduction
+Rainforest Facts For Kids (& Adults): Introduction

 When you picture a rainforest in your head, you’ll probably be imagining a ‘lowland tropical rainforest’; just one of several types of rainforest.

 If you picture a typical rainforest in your head then you’ll probably see huge green trees with leaves that are dripping with moisture.
 In their branches will be exotic birds such as toucans and macaws, and troops of monkeys will be filling the air with their cries.
 Beautiful but deadly predators will be on the prowl–perhaps a stealthy jaguar creeping through the undergrowth, or a magnificent harpy eagle gliding silently between the branches.